libraryaddict/KolFaxBot/README.md

 `runFaxRollover`: Read below
 `runFaxRolloverBurnTurns`: Read below
 `maintainLeadership`: A map of string keys and values which map to account names and passwords.
 The bot will log into those accounts daily to keep them active, preventing clan leadership problems.
-`discordWebhook`: A discord webhook url, if its empty or doesn't start with a valid url.
-It will be ignored.
-Used for informational purposes
 `allowedRefreshers`: A string array of user IDs, if a user in this list PM's the bot "refresh", the bot will visit every clan it knows to update the clan information.
 Being faxbot title, and fax information.

 ## Run Fax Rollover